BoboTiG/python-mss/docs/source/usage.rst

 When using any of the above methods, the returned object might (but does not always) share pixel memory with the original :py:class:`mss.ScreenShot` object.
-This means that if you modify the returned object's pixels, it may also modify the original :py:class:`mss.ScreenShot` object, or other objects that share the same memory.
+This means that if you modify the returned object's pixels, it may also modify the pixels stored in the original :py:class:`mss.ScreenShot` object, or other objects that share the same memory.

 For instance, if you use :py:meth:`mss.ScreenShot.to_numpy` to create a NumPy array, then use :py:meth:`mss.ScreenShot.to_pil` to create a PIL image, both objects may share the same memory.
 If you modify the